edocAdmin/edoc-organizer-help/pages/01.Overview/06.top-10-faqs/docs.md

 By default, On-Premise stores its database and document repository under **C:\ProgramData\eDoc LLC\eDoc Organizer\Documents**.
 You can change this option by opening eDoc Organizer Manager and choosing a different location.
 Cloud stores the documents on secure Microsoft Azure servers.

 **10. How does eDoc store documents?
 More specifically, is there a proprietary format such that I will always need eDoc to view, edit and transport my data store or will I be able to open my files in Windows Explorer or some other compatible file manager?**

+eDoc Organizer does not store documents in a proprietary format.
+All scanned documents are stored as a standard format PDF or picture format that can be open with any PDF reader or picture editor.
+Imported files retain their format during the import process.
+So a picture imported as JPG remains as JPG when stored in eDoc Organizer document storage folder.
+You can open all documents stored in eDoc Organizer from Windows Explorer as well.